dpaola2/RubyTalk/README.md

 - ~~support for methods~~
 - support for modules
 - support for instances
+- search (for module/class names, or things that appear within code)
 - delete objects & instances
 - ~~GUI (shoes? morphic?
 X11? qt?
 Gtk+? web app?)~~
 - better format for serialization